Actindo-AG/Documentation/PIM/UserInterface/03e_Channels.md

 The list displays all available channels.

 - *Key*
   Channel key.
-The key is required for API access and must be system wide unique.
 This field is read-only.

 - *Description*
   Description to the channel.
 This field is read-only.

 - *Active*
-  Enable the toggle to set the channel active.
-Disable the toggle to set the channel inactive.
+  Enable the toggle to set the channel status to active.
+Disable the toggle to set the channel status to inactive.